GrantExec, a Euna Solutions® company

 Additional Requirements

-Eligible applicants include public and private institutions of higher education, nonprofit organizations with and without 501c3 status, for profit organizations, and small businesses.
-Individuals, foreign entities, and sole proprietorships are not eligible.
+Eligible applicants include nonprofits with and without 501c3 status, public and private institutions of higher education, for profit organizations, and small businesses.
+Individuals are not eligible.
+Applicants must meet federal eligibility requirements and resolve any civil rights compliance issues.
+Faith based organizations are eligible.

 Geographic Eligibility